sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modeling.rst

 Creating Loop
 ----------------------------
-We use the ``Cast to Single Type`` processor to cast the selected columns to a different data type.
+We use the ``Execute In Loop`` processor to cast the selected columns to a different data type.
 In this case we are using this processor to a correct an issue with our data ingest, and casting the Age column from a string type to a double type.

 Processor Configuration